At a glance

 - A/a (heterozygous dominant) – Tabby (the dominant A will override the recessive a)

 - a/a (heterozygous recessive) – Non-tabby (solid)

-The tabby pattern is common in random-bred cats as well as many pure breeds.
+Tabby patterns are common in random-bred cats as well as many pure breeds.
 All domestic cats were once tabby, mutations lead to some cats appearing solid, bi-colour or pointed.
 Even cats with no tabby stripes have tabby genes but do not show the pattern on the fur.
-Some young cats with solid coat colours will display faint ghost tabby patterns until their fur becomes fully pigmented.
+Some young cats with solid coat colours will display faint ghost tabby markings until their fur becomes fully pigmented.

 The basic wild-type tabby is a mackerel (Tm); however, two mutations have arisen, the dominant ticked tabby (Ta) and the recessive classic tabby (tb).

 Cats have 19 chromosomes which come in pairs, one from the mother and one from the father.
 18 of the chromosomes are autosomes, and one pair is the sex chromosomes X and Y. All of the female cat’s eggs are X, whereas the male sperm can be X or Y. If an X sperm fertilises the egg, the offspring will be female (XX), if a Y sperm fertilises the egg, the offspring will be male (XY).

 Genes are contained within the chromosome which is made up of a double-strand helix containing DNA.
 DNA contains the instructions necessary for the cat to develop, survive and reproduce.
 For this to occur, the DNA has to be converted into messages which can be used to produce proteins, which are complex molecules that do most of the work within the cat’s body.